Setting the Name Servers for a Domain Name

 To point the name servers to another provider

-3. On the header click the tab, locate the relevant domain, and click on the name to access the domain page.
+On the header, click the tab, locate the relevant domain, and click on the name to access the domain page.

-7. Instead of manually keying in the name server names, you can also click on to select a name server set.
+Instead of manually entering the name server names, you can also click to select a name server set.

 DNSimple’s listing of NS records for the domain will be updated to match the name server changes.